Session Rate: $80/hour + $25 Travel Fee (Both directions for Outcalls) Virtual Sessions $60/hour

 People can survive without nurturing touch.
 However, to thrive, nurturing touch is essential.
 Having mostly gone without it as a child (as did my parents), never having it in my two failed marriages, I’ve discovered the value of providing it to myself.
 Softly moving a hand over the opposite arm, caressing my face, and self-hugs bring the oxytocin warmth I feel when I’m the client of a Cuddlist.

 As one who hadn’t received kind touch, I didn’t naturally give it to my child.
 As a new mother, I applied after-bath moisturizer.
 Being busy with household chores, stress in my marriage, and other commitments, stopped me from picking her up when she wanted to be held.
-My training in behavioralism, the belief “never do something for a child that they can do for themselves”, and fatigue, also influenced the amount of touched I gave my child.
+My training in behavioralism, the belief “never do something for a child that they can do for themselves”, and fatigue, also influenced the amount of touch I gave my child.

 The desire for touch is in all of us.
 A friend shares a story of being advised to casually touch her child who was struggling, 50 times a day.
 A playful lean here, hand on shoulder there, looking her in the eyes (touch is also delivered when we see someone, and the sound vibrations from the kind words we speak touch their eardrums).
 Between her and her husband they met the goal each day, and soon their child began coming to them for hugs.
 My parenting coach says, “when it comes to nurturing touch, it is your job to figure out what your child loves and provide it”.
 My young one loves back scratches, and the snow story massage on her back.
 She now hugs me back with both arms and settles into hugs, instead of shrugging them off, being like a limp fish, or declining altogether.